5G-ERA/middleware/docs/1_Middleware/2_Planning/readme.md

 * The RobotId is a unique identifier generated after the [registration](https://github.com/5G-ERA/middleware/blob/main/docs/1_Middleware/3_Architecture/Gateway/ProposedInterface.md)
 * LockResourceReUse parameter avoids the middleware from trying to reuse some of the containers from other past deployments with same instances.
 Recommed to be false by default.
 * TaskId parameter is automatically generated when performed a new [onboarding_task](https://github.com/5G-ERA/middleware/blob/main/docs/1_Middleware/3_Architecture/RedisInterface/ProposedInterface.md).
 Let's recall that it will contain a predefined action sequence with the **Known Context** perspective.
+* Questions: list of questions template including task criticality, priority, danger etc. This will mainly be applied to the resource planner to choose a much power powerful machine to avoid failure.

 For more information about this API endpoint, check [API](https://github.com/5G-ERA/middleware/)